yevheniids/csv-compiler/README.md

 ## Usage

-1. Place source files in `input/` folder.
-File names must be called: `description.docx`, `tags.xlsx` ,` template.xlsx`
+1. Create the Altera app key and connect it to the App
-2. Create the Altera app key and connect it to the App
+2. Connect Google Drive
-3. Connect Google Drive
+3. Use the `npm run start` command
-4. Use the `npm run init` command
+4. Open the `index.html` and upload files

 ## Manual Connection Testing